-The Two Medicine area of Glacier National Park lies on the southeastern side of the Continental Divide , a little north of the town of East Glacier.
-In this area, amazing landscapes, hikes, boat rides, and wildlife viewing await but also fewer crowds.
+The Two Medicine area of Glacier National Park lies on the southeastern side of the Continental Divide, a little north of the town of East Glacier.
+In this area, amazing landscapes, hikes, boat rides, and wildlife viewing await, but also fewer crowds.
 Most activities center around Two Medicine Lake.
-There is a campground, and numerous trails leave from here.
+There is a campground, and numerous trails leave from there.
 The Two Medicine area feels like a different world from the Going-to-the-Sun Road and Many Glacier areas.
 With many fewer visitors, it is possible to feel a sense of peace and enjoy nature uninterrupted.

-See our Glacier NP post for an overview of our entire trip that also included Banff NP, Jasper NP (Icefields Parkway), and Kootenay NP.
+We visited Glacier National Park on a larger trip that included Banff NP, Jasper NP (Icefields Parkway), and Kootenay NP.

 Two Medicine General Store

-The Two Medicine General Store, open seasonally, was closed for the season when we visited on September 7.
+The Two Medicine General Store, open seasonally, was closed when we visited in early September.
 It is set in a 1924 building and sells snacks, drinks, souvenirs, and camping supplies.
-Sit on its front porch for views of beautiful Two Medicine Lake.
+Sit on its front porch for views of beautiful Two Medicine Lake!

 Boat Tour on the Historic Sinopah

-Glacier Park Boat Tours offers scenic boat rides (shuttles) on the “Sinopah,” which was built in 1926, and is the oldest wooden boat in its fleet.
+Glacier Park Boat Tours offers scenic boat rides (shuttles) on the “Sinopah,” which was built in 1926 and is the oldest wooden boat in its fleet.
 Book your boat tour well in advance at Glacier Park Boat Tours.
 As with other boat tours offered in Glacier National Park, there are both roundtrip and one-way “return” tickets available.
+The ticket office and boat dock are adjacent to the Two Medicine Campground.

-You do not need to be a hiker to take this tour.
-Many people just ride down to the west end of the lake and back.
+Note: You do not need to be a hiker to take this tour.
+Many people just ride to the west end of the lake and back.
 But we do recommend hiking!

 We took the 10 AM boat and arrived on the other side of the lake about 20 minutes later.
 The boat guides do a good job telling passengers about the boat and the area.
 You can stand in the front of the boat to take pictures.

-We recommend hiking to Upper Two Medicine Lake after taking the boat across Two Medicine Lake.
-You can hike along the lakeshore of Two Medicine Lake, and then on to the Upper lake, but by taking the boat, you avoid a 3.1-mile hike each way just to get to the Upper Two Medicine Lake trailhead.
+If you take the boat across Two Medicine Lake and start from the boat dock at the end of the lake, this wonderful hike is a little over 4 miles roundtrip.
+(Alternatively, you can hike along the lakeshore of Two Medicine Lake, and then on to Upper Two Medicine Lake, but by taking the boat, you avoid a 3.1-mile hike each way just to get to the Upper Two Medicine Lake trailhead.
+We recommend taking the boat across the lake.)

 Twin Falls